Cedar Key Museum State Park

-Cedar Key Museum State Park encompasses 18 acres and offers guests an opportunity to imagine themselves as John Muir, taking a quiet walk past large pines and oaks down to view Cedar Key's salt marshes.
-Noted naturalist John Muir did in fact spend a few months in Cedar Key in 1867, and his time spent in the little town is commemorated with a state historic marker located on the museum grounds.
+Cedar Key Museum State Park encompasses 18 acres and offers an opportunity to imagine yourself as naturalist John Muir, taking a quiet walk past large pines and oaks down to view Cedar Key's expansive salt marshes.
+John Muir did in fact spend a few months in Cedar Key in 1867, commemorated with a state historic marker located on the museum grounds.

 Plan Your Visit